 The result?
 You go in search for more sugar.
 Then the crash happens, your blood sugar falls roughly 15 minutes to a couple of hours later.
 The body always wants to maintain balance, it needs to bring the blood sugar level back up.

 So here you go again, in search for more sugar to raise your blood sugar level.
-This is where it is crucial to resist that desire for more sugar, to break the sugar addiction cycle.
+This is where it is crucial to resist that desire for more sugar,

 Reverse the sugar inflammation with these tips that will have you feeling better, while getting your body functioning and back up to speed.